bernedom/bernedom.github.io/services/en/software-delivery-consulting.md

 * Identify bottlenecks and areas for improvement
 * Implement best practices for software development and delivery
 * Hands-on streamlining of CI/CD systems

+# Interested in working together?

+Get in touch to discuss how I can help you improve your software delivery processes and achieve faster, more reliable releases.

+{%include contact-form.html %}